-WITHHOLD ALL AWARDS (WW): Evidence of illness, poorhealth, emaciation.
+WITHHOLD ALL AWARDS (WW): Evidence of illness, poor health, emaciation.

-DISQUALIFY (DQ): Kinked tail.
-Tail lacking in flexibility.
+DISQUALIFY (DQ): Kinked tail. lacking in flexibility.
+Foreshortened tail (when the cat is standing square, tail does not reach the table).

-Temperament must be unchallenging; any sign of definite challenge shall disquality.
+Temperament must be unchallenging; any sign of definite challenge shall disqualify.
 The cat may exhibit fear, seek to flee, or generally complain aloud but may not threaten to harm.
-In accordance with Show Rules, ARTICLE SIXTEEN, the following shall be considered mandatory disqualifications: a call that bites (216.9), a cat showing evidence of intent to deceive (216.10), adult whole male cats not havino two descended testigles (216.11), gats with all or part of the fail missing , except as authorized by a Board approved standard (216.12.1), cafs with more than five foes on each front foot and four loes on each back foot, unless proved the result of an injury or as authorized by a Board approved standard (216.12.2), visible or invisible fail faults if Board approved standard requires disqualification (216.12.4), crossed eves if Board approved standard requires disqualification (216.12.5), lotal blindness (216.12.6), markedly smaller size, not in keeping with the breed (216.12.9), and depression of the stemum or unusually small diameter of the rib cage litself (216.12.11.1).
-See Show Rules, ARTICLE SIXTEEN for more comprehensive rules governing penalties and disqualifications.
+In accordance with Show Rules, ARTICLE SIX-TEEN, the following shall be considered mandatory disqualifications: a cat that bites (216.9), a cat showing evidence of intent to deceive (216.10), adult whole tish and that is ROUND in every sense of male cats not having two descended testicles (216.11), cats with all or part of feet.
+The Scottish Fold is best known for the tail missing, except as authorized a board approved standard (216.12.1), cats with more than five toes on each front foot and four toes on each back foot, unless proved the result of an injury or as authorized by a board approved standard (216.12.2), visible or invisible tail faults if Board approved standard requires disqualification (216.12.4), crossed eyes if Board approved standard requires disqualificatotal blindness (216.12.5), (216.12.6), markedly smaller size, not in keeping with the breed (216.12.9), and depression of the sternum or unusually coat length and texture for the longhair small diameter of the rib cage itself (216.12.11.1).
+See Show Rules, ARTI-CLE SIXTEEN for more comprehensive rules governing penalties and disqualifications.